neo4j-php/php-cypher-dsl/.github/SECURITY.md

 If you discover a security vulnerability within php-cypher-dsl, please send an e-mail to Marijn van Wezel at marijnvanwezel@gmail.com.
 All security vulnerabilities will be promptly addressed.

-You may optionally encrypt your report with GPG, using the following key (fingerprint: `98ED 96AA 2260 D7E3`, proof: [keybase.io](https://keybase.io/01101101)):
+You may optionally encrypt your report with PGP, using the following key (fingerprint: `98ED96AA2260D7E3`, proof: [keybase.io](https://keybase.io/01101101)):

 ```text
 -----BEGIN PGP PUBLIC KEY BLOCK-----